Broadway Rose Theatre Company: 2020s

 In 2019, the company officially launched a $3.4 million capital campaign to expand its New Stage facility, adding a new studio space, costume shop, larger scenic shop, and additional administrative offices.
 Construction was scheduled to begin in April 2020.
-However, due to the pandemic expansion plans were halted and didn’t resume until May 5, 2021.
+However, due to the pandemic expansion plans were halted and did not resume until May 5, 2021.
 On June 20, 2022, Broadway Rose held a ribbon-cutting ceremony for the completed project.
 The expansion was made possible by its board-designated cash reserve, foundation and corporate grants, and gifts from individuals who shared the company’s vision for the future of its community.
 Project support was provided by Scott Edwards Architecture LLP, B&B Builders, Shiels / Obletz / Johnsen Project Management.

 In 2023, the full season resumed with six mainstage shows and two youth shows.
 The summer productions returned to the Deb Fennell Auditorium after a five-year hiatus at that location.
 Sales from 2023 brought in more than $1.5 million, nearly the same revenue as pre-pandemic ticket sales.

 In October 2023, Broadway Rose hired a new executive director, Meredith Gordon, who was the first to be in that position in nine years.
 With 15 years of experience developing community partnerships, raising critical funds, and managing board leadership for mission-driven organizations, Gordon oversees the administrative, financial, and operational aspects of the theatre company, ensuring its smooth functioning and growth.

 Education

 Camps

 Each summer the company offers two drama camps for young performers aged 8 through 12 years old and one teen summer workshop.
 Young performers learn about all aspects of theatre and perform in the ensemble of the company's children's musicals, while the teen workshop participants hone existing skills by putting on a fully staged musical production.
-Need-based scholarships are offered each year.
+Need-based scholarships are offered for children and teenagers each year.